intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 ### Appeals

 Appeals of RSWG chair decisions shall be made to the RSAB.
-Decisions of the RSWG charis can be appealed only on grounds of failure to follow the correct process.
-Appeals should be made within thirty (30) days of any action, or in the case of failure to act, of notice having been given to the RSWG.
+Decisions of the RSWG chairs can be appealed only on grounds of failure to follow the correct process.
+Appeals should be made within thirty (30) days of any action, or in the case of failure to act, of notice having been given to the RSWG chairs.
 The RSAB will then decide if the process was followed and will direct the RSWG chairs as to what procedural actions are required.